 The AAA Foundation for Traffic Safety (AAAFTS) ranks the Fourth of July as the second deadliest day of the year for drunk driving deaths.
 The holiday lends itself to a higher drunk driving rate, especially at nighttime.
-According to the U.S. Department of Transportation, 86 percent of alcohol-impaired-driving fatalities took place at nighttime during the July 4th holiday.
+According to the U.S. Department of Transportation, 86% of alcohol-impaired driving fatalities took place at night during the July 4th holiday.

-The CCAPSA wants to make everyone aware and encourages families to take the following steps:
+CCAPSA wants to make everyone aware and encourage families to take the following steps:

-- Know the parents or guardian adults of your child’s friends
+- Know the parent(s)/guardian(s) adults of your child’s friends

 - Talk with other parents/adults to make sure that alcohol is not available at the events youth will attend